martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-10-14-opengl-cycle-room.markdown

 We developed a basic API to add textures to a certain section of any of the surfaces.
 Here we have added a Mona Lisa painting on the wall and a wooden floor texture on the floor.

 These images were loaded from bitmap images.
 Very large images were causing a lot of lag while trying to move the cycle.

 Additionally, a striped texture has been added to two cylinders of the frame of the cycle.
 Here is the texture added for reference.
+This is quite evident in the first person view.

 ![grad]({{ site.url }}/assets/RedWhiteStripe.jpg)